kdeldycke/awesome-iam/README.md

 ### Captcha

-Another line of defense againsts spammers.
+Another line of defense against spammers.

 - [reCaptcha](https://www.google.com/recaptcha) - reCaptcha is still an effective, economical and quick solution when your company can't afford to have a dedicated team to fight bots and spammers at internet scale.
 - [Anti-captcha](https://anti-captcha.com) - Captchas solving service.